drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 3.4 Using information gain ratio to filter terms with value > 0.350
 Method: Information gain ratio
-Output: the dictionary (unseen but relevant QA -AT terms).
+Output: the dictionary (unseen but relevant QA -AT terms) (Data item 4).

 3.5 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.

 # Code